ricardojoserf/SSSD-creds/README.md

 bash analyze.sh [$path]
 ```

-Without a path argument, the default SSSD path "/var/lib/sss/db/" is used.
-If tdbdump is not installed, you can install it ("apt install tdb-tools") or exfiltrate these files:
+Without a path argument, the default SSSD path ``/var/lib/sss/db/`` is used.
+If tdbdump is not installed, you can install it with ``apt install tdb-tools`` or exfiltrate the files to a system where tdbdump is installed.

 ![image1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/SSSD-creds/image1.png)

-In a system with tdbdump installed the script extracts the cached accounts and hashes, dumping the results to the file "hashes.txt"
+On a system with tdbdump installed, the script extracts the cached accounts and hashes, dumping the results to the file ``hashes.txt``.

 ![image2](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/SSSD-creds/image2.png)